“As a Hospital Nurse and New Mom, I Had to Give Myself Grace”

 I also decided to harness the power of the WW community by creating an Instagram profile dedicated to my journey.
 Connecting with other new moms helped me feel less alone.
 I also invited my friend Shannon—a new mom, too—to join me on outdoor walks.
 We’d strap our babies in their strollers and just take off.
 One time we walked 6 miles without even meaning to!
 Now I see activity as getting outdoors, moving your body at whatever intensity you can, and enjoying quality time with your friends and family.

 There were so many unknowns back then; I had to give myself some grace.
-For instance, some days I’d experience empathy fatigue from long shifts of providing care to others, so I implemented meditations to help create separation between work and home, taking advantage of the Headspace meditations in the WW app.
+For instance, some days I’d experience empathy fatigue from long shifts of providing care to others, so I implemented meditation to help create separation between work and home, taking advantage of the meditations in the WW app.
 I also limited my screen time.
 I needed to stay mentally healthy so I could continue to care for my family and patients, who were all depending on me.

 By summer 2020, the situation at the hospital had stabilized and the weather had improved, so I got back into weight-loss mode to continue toward my goal.

 What balance means to me today: My journey has been about creating structure in my busy life while learning to stay attuned to my needs in the moment.
 Whenever I’m feeling overwhelmed, or if I feel I’m about to turn to a negative space, I think to myself, “What can you do for yourself today?”
 Maybe that’s cooking a bougie meal, or working out on a treadmill, or taking a walk.
 WW has helped me find balance in my life, and I’m grateful for that.